vcfvct/aws-exam/README.md

 ## SQS
 * default visibility timeout 30s.
 Max 12 hours.
-* msg retention period: 4 days(1 min to 2 weeks).
+* Msg retention period: 4 days(1 min to 2 weeks).
 Max msg size 256K.
 Receive msg wait time 0s.
 * An SQS request can contain up to TEN (10) individual messages, as long as he total size of the request does not exceed 256KB.
-* message order not guaranteed.
+* Message order not guaranteed.
-* When the message visibility timeout expires, the message becomes available for processing by other EC2 instances. the maximum `VisibilityTimeout` of a message is 12 hours and default is 30s.
+* When the message visibility timeout expires, the message becomes available for processing by other EC2 instances.
+The maximum `VisibilityTimeout` of a message is 12 hours and default is 30s.
-* most of time,  short poll is not ideal since it does not query all the servers. long polling default timeout: `20s`.
+* Most of time,  short poll is not ideal since it does not query all the servers.
+Long polling default timeout: `20s`.
   * `ReceiveMessageWaitTimeSeconds` is an attribute of queue, and `WaitTimeSeconds` is a parameter when doing ReceiveMessage call.
 WaitTimeSeconds has higher priority.
 * A FIFO SQS queue will end with the `.fifo` suffix.
-* the queue can be deleted by aws if inactive for [30 day](https://forums.aws.amazon.com/ann.jspa?annID=2532).
+* The queue can be deleted by aws if inactive for [30 day](https://forums.aws.amazon.com/ann.jspa?annID=2532).

 ## SNS
 * Fully Managed Push message service. (email/sms/email)